T0ny-Gunk/GBA-Overlays-for-RetroArch/README.md

    vi) Auto-Rotate Overlay: On

+> These values work best on a 20:9 screen, maybe some tinkering will be required if your screen ratio is different.

-9. Now, toggle off Auto-Scale Overlay.
+8. Now, toggle off Auto-Scale Overlay.
 You should be able to see various values.
 Make sure the values are as follows:

    i) (Landscape) Overlay Scale: 1.000